Ronican/Numerical-Physics/README.md

 Please do not hesitate to keep in touch, it will be an honour to get feedbacks, cooperation offers, wishes and advices.

+---
+All of the equations are written in the [LaTeX Equation Editor](https://www.latex4technics.com/) and copied the image url.

+Also all of the illustrations are draw by me with iPad Pro with Apple Pencil on the ProCreate and Notability Apps.